-Parent Surveys: Parent Surveys were conducted in Fall 2018 to gather feedback and input related to programs and services offered by SJCOE.
-Questions focused on communication, school safety, parent involvement, and access to community resources.
-One hundred thirty-nine parents responded to the survey.
-The 2018/2019 parent survey shows that 96.4% of parents strongly agree, agree, or are Page 53 of 176 neutral with the following statement, "I feel that my involvement in my child's education is valued at his/her school," and 92.81% of parents strongly agree, agree, or are neutral with the following statement, "My child's school communicates necessary information."
-Eighty-two percent of parents indicated they were given information about community resources from the school.
-This area needs increased focus in our LCAP.
-Eighty-six percent of parents believe their child's school respects all cultures and diversity.
-Results from the 18/19 parent survey show a 1.65% increase of parents feeling that the school is a safe place; 95.42% of parents strongly agree, agree, or are neutral with the following statement, "My child's school is a safe place to learn."
-Note- Data reflects program wide data (Community, Court, Charter, and BFA programs) as data collection was not separate per LEA.
+Parent Surveys: A Parent Survey was conducted in Fall 2019 to gather feedback and input related to programs and services offered by SJCOE.
+Questions focused on communication, school safety. parent involvement, and access to community resources.
+One hundred twenty-two parents responded to the survey.
+The 2019/2020 parent survey shows that nearly 100% (99.18%) of parents strongly agree, agree, or are neutral with the following statement, "I feel that my involvement in my child's education is valued at his/her school," a slight increase compared to the 18/19 school year.
+In addition, 96.72% of parents strongly agree, agree, or are neutral with the following statement, "My child's school communicates necessary information', a 4% increase from the 18/19 school year.
+Eighty-nine percent of parents indicated they were given information about community resources from the school.
+This was an area identified in the 18/19 school year, showed a 5% increase of positivity in the 19/20 school year.
+These results may be attributed to the increase of parent focus with the addition of two family engagement specialists who joined our team in mid-year of the 18/19 school year.
+Nearly 100% of parents (97.54%) believe their child's school respects all cultures and diversity, an 11% increase from the previous year.
+Results from the 18/19 parent survey show that a 3% increase of parents feeling that the school is a safe place; 97.54% of parents strongly agree, agree, or are neutral with the following statement, "My child's school is a safe place to learn."
+Note-Data reflects program-wide data (Community, Court, Charter, and BFA programs) as data collection was not separate per LEA.